hyperledger/identus-docs/documentation/docs/concepts/trust-frameworks.md

 Trust is hard in the digital world, and this is where the role of a Trust/Governance Framework becomes useful.
 Before we begin, the terms Trust/Governance in this context are the same.
 Some prefer the word trust because governance implies government, which isn't necessarily the case.

 A Trust/Governance Framework does govern an ecosystem.
 An example in practice today is a medical board.
-In the United States, states have a medical board that derives its authority from the state, typically via law or regulation.
+In the United States, states delegate responsibility to various authorities.
+For example, a state medical board inherits its authority from the state, typically via law or regulation.
 In a digital world, the state could issue the medical board a verifiable credential that is presentable and verifiable.

 This board consists of legal experts and practicing attorney's this board agrees collectively to determine what qualifies a person to be a lawyer in that state.
 This board issues a law license or a verifiable credential to the attorney.